Arnaud15/ArnaudAutefBlog/_pages/about.md

 ![]({{ site.baseurl }}/images/pic.jpg)

 Hello!
-My name is Arnaud Autef.
+My name is Arnaud Autef, welcome to my personal website.

-On this personal website, I post about Machine Learning, Statistics and Optimization.
+Here, I post about Machine Learning, Statistics and Optimization.
 Some more specific topics that I follow more closely are Reinforcement and Bandit Learning, Natural Language Processing, the big "representation learning" bucket in Deep Learning (e.g: constrastive learning), and Bayesian Deep Learning.

 I use the fastpages website template to make it easy for readers to leave comments, and I am very much looking forward to feedback there!
 If comments are not for you, feel free to send me an email (firstname.lastname at gmail).